knupel/Rope_framework/Guide/costume_guide.md

 Aspect
 --
 void aspect_is(boolean fill_is, boolean stroke_is) ;
 >used before aspect_rope() to display fill or stroke

-void aspect_rope(int fill, int stroke, float strokeWeight) ;
+void aspect(int fill, int stroke, float strokeWeight) ;

-void aspect_rope(int fill, int stroke, float strokeWeight, int costume) ;
+void aspect(int fill, int stroke, float strokeWeight, int costume) ;
 >Note, in case where the costume POINT_ROPE is used, it's not the stroke is used but the fill component.

-void aspect_rope(Vec fill, Vec stroke, float strokeWeight) ;
+void aspect(Vec fill, Vec stroke, float strokeWeight) ;
 >can be used with Vec2, Vec3 or Vec4

-void aspect_rope(Vec fill, Vec stroke, float strokeWeight, int costume) ;
+void aspect(Vec fill, Vec stroke, float strokeWeight, int costume) ;
 >can be used with Vec2, Vec3 or Vec4

 Text